jennguyen1/nhuyhoa/_posts/2016-01-27-One-Two-Sample-Tests.md

 The statistic $$T \sim t_{n - 1}$$.

 ## Experimental Design vs Analysis
-Suppose two scenarios with assume equal variance
+Suppose two scenarios assuming equal variance

 1. Design an unpaired experiment
 2. Design a paired experiment

-For both these scenarios, suppose the data was analyzedusing a paired analysis.
+For both these scenarios, suppose the data was analyzed using a paired analysis.

 For the unpaired design, the "pairs" are independent (this is built in).
 So

 $$Var(D_i) = Var(Y_1) + Var(Y_2) = 2\sigma^2$$ <br>
 $$Var(\bar{D}) = \frac{2\sigma^2}{n}$$

-For the paired design, it is uncertain if the "pairs" are independent.
+For the paired design, it is uncertain whether the "pairs" are independent.
 So

 $$Var(D_i) = Var(Y_1) + Var(Y_2) - 2cov(Y_1, Y_2) = 2\sigma^2(1 - p)$$ <br>
 $$Var(\bar{D}) = \frac{2\sigma^2(1 - p)}{n}$$